Software for machine learning applications

-Since then, machine learning has emerged as a powerful new forecasting technique.
-It lets the computer generate the model based on data; an explicit model is no longer used.
-VORtech closely followed the development of machine learning, applying new methods as soon as they were mature enough.
-Not only out of a fascination with the technology but also because machine learning is the better option for some forecasting challenges.
+Since then, machine learning has emerged as a powerful new technique for many of the applications of our clients.
+It lets the computer generate the algorithm based on data; an explicit algorithm is no longer used.
+VORtech closely followed the development of machine learning.
+Not only out of a fascination with the technology but also because machine learning is the better option for some applications.

 Machine learning engineering

 VORtech has experience with the development of machine learning applications or what is called machine learning engineering.
-We know how to develop a model, bringing to the table our experience with sensor data and our understanding of physics.
-Also, we develop the entire data-pipeline.
-We build data collection services, we implement the quality monitoring and we organize the distribution of results.
+We provide consultancy based on our understanding of machine learning, physics and sensors.
+We develop the entire data-pipeline: we build data collection services, we implement the quality monitoring and we organize the distribution of results.

 Sensor data is notoriously messy.
 Sensors are not always properly calibrated; connections may fail and the systems that collect the data may have their own issues.
 Furthermore, sensors tend to produce large volumes of data (big data) whereas only a very small part of it is really useful.